adrien-k/couloir/README.md

 Mostly an experimental project to play with TCP sockets, TLS and HTTP.

-_Do not use for anything serious, there are plenty of more reliable projects to do this!_
+_Do not use for anything too serious, there are plenty of more reliable projects to do this!_

 ## Installation
 On both the relay server and your local machine.
 Make sure both versions match.